sytabaresa/kingly/README.md

 the interfaced system.

 Let's take a very simple example to illustrate these equations.
 The user interface to specify is a [password selector](https://cdn.dribbble.com/users/522131/screenshots/4467712/password_strength.png).
-Visually, the user interface consists of a passowrd input field and a submit password button.
+Visually, the user interface consists of a password input field and a submit password button.
 Its behaviour is the following :
 - the user types
 - for each new value of the password input, the input is displayed in green if the password is